CAYLUS has operated Since November 2002.

 CAYLUS staff worked closely with families to facilitate access to rehabilitation programs and worked with these services to varying degrees to help develop their programs and services.
 This approach builta more systematic response to sniffing and helped reduce the damage that was being done, it didn't however greatly reduce prevalence of sniffing in many communities as standard unleaded was still readily available.

 As CAYLUS has supported remote communities efforts to make high-risk substances harder to access for sniffing, we have also needed to work with retailers in the regional centre Alice Springs to ensure that such products are well managed there also.
 The CAYLUS Volatile Substances Supply Reduction worker works supporting retailers in Alice Springs to manage products well, as a part of this work we developed a range of resources for retailers but importantly have been available and responsive to retailers needs including providing practical assistance where we can.
-More recently we have been supporting the development of similar projects in other locations as a part of this work a guide to volatile substances supply reduction work has been developed.

 In 2004/05 CAYLUS staff worked with other stakeholders to advocate to the NT government for a range of measures including better data collection, better policing around petrol sniffing and better rehabilitation options.
 This resulted in the introduction of the NT Volatile Substance Abuse Prevention Act 2005 and a complementary investment in support programs by the NT government.
 One of the most useful outcomes of this legislation has been that it gives communities the ability to make laws around the management of volatile substances.
 Some communities used these powers to make possession of standard unleaded petrol illegal altogether within their bounds, thereby making petrol dealing far more difficult.